 1. Go for a drive … and not just to Cades Cove

 Two of my favorite routes offer breathtaking views and the (cross-your-fingers) chance to see some wildlife without a traffic jam.
 The Roaring Fork Motor Trail begins just off the main drag in Gatlinburg.
 Look for the signs near traffic light 8.
 Follow the signs.
-The ten-mile round trip trail is close and convenient, a curvy road that follows a stream up the mountains.
+The ten-mile round-trip is close, convenient, and features a curvy road that follows a stream up the mountains.
 You can enjoy the beauty without getting out of the car or you can pull over and hike for a few miles to some of the most gorgeous waterfalls in the country.

 2. Visit an apple orchard